jresch/PME-LDG-Limiters/README.md

 When type_problem = 0 or 1, it returns the error,
 otherwise it returns -1.

-There are three global variables which store the information of limiters.
+There are three global variables which tracks the limiters.

-1. count_mean  where the mean of u is < 0.
+1. track_mean  where the mean of u is < 0.
-2. count_osc   where the oscillation exist.
+2. track_osc   where the oscillation exist.
-3. count_pos   where the negative value exist.
+3. track_pos   where the negative value exist.

 ### limiter_zq.m
 > Numerical Simulation for Porous Medium Equation